numpy/numpy/doc/source/reference/c-api/array.rst

 .. c:function:: npy_intp PyArray_NBYTES(PyArrayObject* arr)

     Returns the total number of bytes consumed by the array.

+.. c:function:: PyObject *PyArray_BASE(PyArrayObject* arr)

+    This returns the base object of the array.
+In most cases, this means the object which owns the memory the array is pointing at.

+    If you are constructing an array using the C API, and specifying your own memory, you should use the function :c:func:`PyArray_SetBaseObject` to set the base to an object which owns the memory.

+    If the :c:data:`NPY_ARRAY_WRITEBACKIFCOPY` flag is set, it has a different meaning, namely base is the array into which the current array will be copied upon copy resolution.
+This overloading of the base property for two functions is likely to change in a future version of NumPy.

+.. c:function:: PyArray_Descr *PyArray_DESCR(PyArrayObject* arr)

+    Returns a borrowed reference to the dtype property of the array.

+.. c:function:: PyArray_Descr *PyArray_DTYPE(PyArrayObject* arr)

+    A synonym for PyArray_DESCR, named to be consistent with the 'dtype' usage within Python.

 .. c:function:: PyObject *PyArray_GETITEM(PyArrayObject* arr, void* itemptr)